astral-sh/uv/BENCHMARKS.md

 # Benchmarks

-All benchmarks were computed on macOS using Python 3.12.0 (for non-Puffin tools), and come with a few important caveats:
+All benchmarks were computed on macOS using Python 3.12.0 (for non-uv tools), and come with a few important caveats:

 - Benchmark performance may vary dramatically across different operating systems and filesystems.